AlexCaruana/alexcaruana.github.io/_pages/about.md

 * Core causal assumptions and counterfactual robustness\
 I am examining the core assumptions underpinning counterfactual approaches in conservation science.
 By using  sensitivity testing, a statistical tool to quantify how hidden confounders could alter causal claims, my work aims to improve the transparency and reliability of causal findings in conservation policy.

-If you're also interested in this area, do feel free to get in touch!
+If you're also interested in this area, do feel free to get in touch